Joseph Goode

 Profile

-Dr. Goode has been involved in the healthcare simulation field since 2000 and in clinical and laboratory research since 1979.
-His current primary areas of research interest in simulation include the use of Hierarchical Task Analysis in healthcare simulation educational methodology, the quantitative and qualitative measurement of translation from the simulation setting to clinical practice and its impacts on patient safety.
-His clinical research is focused on applications of High Frequency Jet Ventilation.
+Dr. Goode has been involved in health care simulation since 2000 and in clinical and laboratory research since 1979.
+He is widely known for his expertise in the clinical application of High Frequency Jet Ventilation, having trained and worked with Dr. Miroslav Klain who is considered one of the key developers of this ventilatory modality.
+He continues to work in this area.
+His current primary areas of interest in simulation include health care simulation methodologies and the use of Hierarchical Task Analysis in simulation curricular development.
+He is also interested in the quantitative and qualitative measurement of translation from the simulation setting to clinical practice and its impacts on patient safety, and the role of theoretical models to describe simulation processes.

 Clinical Emphasis